taw00/dashcore-rpm/documentation/howto.prep-system-for-masternode.md

 ## ALL DONE!

-If all went well, you have an efficiant, working, and secure system prepared to run a Dash Masternode, or really any workload.
+If all went well, you have an efficient, working, and secure system prepared to run a Dash Core Node or Masternode, or really any workload.
 I hope this was helpful.

 Got a dash of feedback? *...har har...* Send it my way <https://keybase.io/toddwarner>